pramnora/python/library/turtle/shapes/README.md

 PROGRAM: SECOND DRAFT

 Next, I decided to change the above code into becoming
-a self-contained function call;
+a 'self-contained' function call;
-with the function having 'a specific shape name';
+with the function having 'a specific shape name': drawSquare().

-because it was a function call...
+Because it was a function call...
+rather than 'hard code' the function...each time;
+meaning, having to enter into the function itself to change number;
-I decided to call it by passing in a number of variable arguments, namely:
+I decided to call it by passing in 3 variable arguments, namely:
 length/degrees/totalSides.

 >>import turtle